user3141592/screen-generator/README.md

 1) screen-generator -c "watch ls /tmp;lsblk;tcpdump"

-   Open a new screen composed of a grid of 2 lines and 2 colums
+   Open a new screen composed of a grid of 2 lines and 2 colums with the specified commands

 2) screen-generator -n -x 5 -y 3 -d $HOME/.screenrc